maziac/DeZog/documentation/Usage.md

 ### What is a 'Remote'?

 A Remote is normally an external emulator that is running independently of DeZog.
-ZesarUX e.g is such a Remote.
+ZEsarUX e.g is such a Remote.
 It is connected via some interface (for ZEsarUX this is a socket) and a protocol (for ZEsarUX ZRCP - ZEsarUX Remote Communication Protocol).

 But a Remote could also be real HW.
 E.g. real ZX Next hardware.